Ladbaby/HUAWEI_Router_Assistant/README.md

     - Current Day Duration
     - Data Limit

+- 📊 Record battery history, and display with a graph

 ## How it works

 The program posts http request to get information from the router and parse the result.